andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.10 Date

-When the keyword parameter date is True, USA and ISO standard date representation and text representation of dates are preserved; otherwise they are removed.
+When the keyword parameter `date` is `True`, USA and ISO standard date representation and text representation of dates are preserved; otherwise they are removed.
 Dates are converted to the ISO standard and the tag value is set to `Vocabulary.DATE`.

 ```python
 # keep/replace dates